ogmaro/Basic_CRUD_Application/README.md

 2. Dashboard

 - Add a course.
+Done

 - View all courses added by a user.
+Done

-- Edit a particular Course
+- Edit a particular Course.
+Done

-- Delete a particular Course
+- Delete a particular Course.
+Done